 Some medications can also cause anxiety.
 If your dog recently started or stopped a medication, including flea, tick or heartworm preventatives, and you notice a change in your dog’s demeanor, contact your veterinarian.

 Dogs who were not well socialized or suffered from trauma during critical developmental periods may develop general anxiety.
 They can be reactive to experiences that reflect on trauma or may exist in a constant state of nervousness.
 An example of general anxiety would be a dog who was attacked by another dog as a young puppy acting out negatively when other dogs come too close.

 If you believe your dog may be showing signs of anxiety, it might be time to visit your veterinarian.
 Your vet will be able to determine if your dog is suffering from anxiety, and the correct treatment options available to you.
 If your dog suffers from generalized anxiety, medication may be a helpful tool in keeping him happier.
 If your vet decides that your dog is medically fit, the problem may be purely behavioral.
 Visiting a certified animal behaviorist can help you understand the root of your dog’s anxiety.
 The behaviorist will also be able to help treat your dog using counterconditioning, desensitization, and other training techniques.

 A Happier Dog Starts at Home

 Once your dog has been diagnosed with anxiety, it’s important to keep things consistent and predictable.
 A low-stimuli environment with no surprises can do wonders to calm an anxious dog.
 If your dog is nervous around other people or dogs, tie a yellow ribbon to his leash to alert others that your dog doesn’t like to be approached.
-As your dog’s guardian, it’s up to you to help your dog live with his anxiety without causing him to miss out on all the fun of being a dog!
+As your dog’s owner, it’s up to you to help your dog live with his anxiety without causing him to miss out on all the fun of being a dog!